computational-genomics-lab/STMAP/README.md

 The script to run Metagenome Analysis Pipeline is metagenome.py is available inside the STMAP folder, that you cloned from github.

+**Installation of enrichM database**
+Please follow the instruction provided at https://github.com/geronimp/enrichM#setup to install and set path to enrichM database.

 Input Files
 ===========